 - “That’s not how we used to do it!” – PEOPLE PLEASE, things change over time and just because there is a new way of parenting doesn’t mean what you did was wrong or bad, it just means it doesn’t work for us.
 I can’t tell you how many times the older generations have judged me for breastfeeding, or putting Baby Bear on a schedule, going back to work, not having a perfect house… the list could go on.
 So please, for the love of God, I respect that what you did worked for you and my choice to do it differently doesn’t mean I am judging you for your choices.
 The truth is, I probably haven’t had a chance to think about what you did, all I have time to think about it what I’m doing.

-I know we are all just trying to help our friends and loved ones, but please remember what it was like to be pregnant before you just to becoming the person who overshares or assumes superiority with pregnant women.
+I know we are all just trying to help our friends and loved ones, but please remember what it was like to be pregnant before you just to become the person who overshares or assumes superiority with pregnant women.
 The truth is we are all just doing the best we can.
 Now is your chance, tell me your crazy stories that happened while you are pregnant.
 I know we all have a few doozies.
 What should I add to my 5 things never to do when talking to pregnant women.